dahas/node_pwa_boilerplate/Readme.md

 ### Usage

-When you start creating your own project you probably want to monitor changes on the client- and on the server-side scripts simultaniously.
-Therefore split your console into two and run the following commands each in one instance:
+##### Development
+Run the following command during the development of your project:
 ```
-$ npm run dev // Console 1
+$ npm run dev
-$ nodemon server // Console 2
 ```

+##### Build
-Before you deploy your stuff run the build command.
-It compresses your JavaScript code and creates/updates the ServiceWorker.
-With deploy you push everything to your Git repository and to your hosting provider afterwards:
+Before you deploy your stuff run the "build" command so the JavaScript code gets compressed and the ServiceWorker gets an update:

 ```
 $ npm run build
-$ npm run deploy // Deploys to Heroku (Customize it to suit your needs in package.json)
 ```

-To simply start serving, run this:
+##### Deploy
+To push everything to your Git repository and to deploy your project to a hosting provider with one command you first have to add the remote URL to your local repository.
+Afterwards you can run this command:

 ```
-$ npm start
+$ npm run deploy // Pushes to Heroku (Change it in package.json)
 ```

+##### Launch
 Enter the following URL in the web browser to launch your project:
 **http://localhost:8000**